KNCn23/SaveTheKing-PyGame-2D/README.md

-# Save the King! — PyGame 2D
+# Save the King — PyGame 2D

 A top-down 2D RPG built with Python and Pygame.
 Escort the King through a dangerous world filled with bandits, locked doors, riddles, and secrets.